ak0345/RowingAnalysis/README.md

 Repository Management: GitHub

 **Future Directions**
 Machine Learning Exploration: Plan to leverage PyTorch to apply machine learning techniques to the data, potentially developing predictive models for performance optimization.
+If exploration goes well with my own data, I will approach other rowers/boat clubs for more data